openstack/openstack-manuals/doc/arch-design/source/arch-requirements/arch-requirements-operations.rst

 Support and maintenance
 ~~~~~~~~~~~~~~~~~~~~~~~

-An operations staff supports, manages, and maintains an OpenStack
+An operations staff supports, manages, and maintains an OpenStack environment.
-environment.
-Their skills may be specialised or varied depending
+Their skills may be specialized or varied depending on the size and purpose of
-on the size and purpose of the installation.
+the installation.

 The maintenance function of an operator should be taken into consideration: